Believers receive eternal life

 The second resurrection

-"Thus says the Lord GOD to these bones, "Behold, I will cause breath to enter into you, and you shall live.
-And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live.
-And you shall know that I am the LORD."
+"Behold, I will cause breath to enter into you, and you shall live.
+And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live."

 During what is known as God's white throne judgment, the book of life is still open and the names of the newly resurrected (including those who Paul referred to as 'all Israel' - see Romans 11:26) can still be placed in it (Revelation 20:12).
 This resurrection does not include those who, with full knowledge, rejected God's way during their initial fleshly existence (Hebrews 6:4-6).